raulviana/FEUP-LTW/README.md

  - karen_95@example.com/123 (client)

 ### Libraries:
- - GD library to scale and convert the uploaded images to standard internal size and type.
+ - **GD** library to scale and convert the uploaded images to standard internal size and type.
 This library was used in "templates/files/process-files.php" file.
+ - **pdo_sqlite** to to prepare the queries and query the sqlite3 database.
 ### Features:
  - Security
      - **XSS**: yes - filtering all possible user manipulated input with Regex expressions